dahlia/dojang/doc/environment-predicate.en.md

 =====================

 An **environment predicate** is a small grammar that describes conditions on an [environment](environment.en.md).
+In a [manifest](manifest.en.md) file, environment predicates can be used in the `when` field of the `moniker` section.
 Here are some examples of different environment predicates.
 One predicate per line:

 ~~~~
 os = linux